indeedeng/iwf/gen/iwfidl/docs/CommandResults.md

 `func (o *CommandResults) HasTimerResults() bool`

 HasTimerResults returns a boolean if a field has been set.

+### GetStateStartApiSucceeded

+`func (o *CommandResults) GetStateStartApiSucceeded() bool`

+GetStateStartApiSucceeded returns the StateStartApiSucceeded field if non-nil, zero value otherwise.

+### GetStateStartApiSucceededOk

+`func (o *CommandResults) GetStateStartApiSucceededOk() (*bool, bool)`

+GetStateStartApiSucceededOk returns a tuple with the StateStartApiSucceeded field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStateStartApiSucceeded

+`func (o *CommandResults) SetStateStartApiSucceeded(v bool)`

+SetStateStartApiSucceeded sets StateStartApiSucceeded field to given value.

+### HasStateStartApiSucceeded

+`func (o *CommandResults) HasStateStartApiSucceeded() bool`

+HasStateStartApiSucceeded returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)